Nio Nakatani

 Nio Nakatani (仲谷鳰, Nakatani Nio) is a Japanese manga artist.
 She is best known for creating the yuri manga series Bloom Into You, which has been a commercial success and spawned a media franchise encompassing an anime, light novels, a stage play, and an anthology manga spinoff.
 Nakatani is also known as a creator of doujinshi works, particularly those based on the Touhou Project series.
-Her current work is God Bless the Mistaken, currently being serialized in Dengeki Daioh.
+Her current work is My Beloved Apocalypse, currently being serialized in Dengeki Daioh.

 Nakatani is a native of Shiga Prefecture.
 She is a graduate of Kyoto Seika University.

 Early life

 Nio Nakatani first began drawing in her elementary school years, though she described her early drawings as derivative of existing works.
 In an interview, she stated that she had performed in a concert band as a student, playing the trombone and tuba while in middle and high school, respectively.

 Career

 Nakatani's first complete project was produced around the time of her high school graduation, after which she continued drawing until her art met a professional standard.
 She submitted some of her work to art exhibitions, but found being a "proper" artist boring.
 After recalling her childhood memories of being told she could draw manga when she got older, she decided to pursue it seriously.
 According to Nakatani, she found it funny that it "took 20 years for me to believe it".

 Nakatani became known as a manga artist through her work on doujinshi, especially those based on the Touhou Project series, which she published under the pseudonym "Rireba" (リレバ).
 (Note: A contraction of リレイション・バレイ, the katakana spelling of "Relation Valley," a literal English translation of "Nakatani".)
 Nakatani's professional pen name, Nio, is the Japanese term for little grebe, which is the official bird of her home prefecture of Shiga.
 As the little grebe is known as a long-lived bird in Shiga, she stated that she hopes it will grant her a "long and successful career."
 However, Nakatani admitted that in reality, she came up with "Nio" by scrambling her real name, and the relation to the bird was a coincidence.

 According to Nakatani, she became first interested in drawing manga about girls when reading Yun Kōga's manga Loveless, "which has no girls in it" and led her to realize "I might like stories about girls."
 In 2014, Nakatani submitted her one-shot work Farewell to My Alter, which she had previously self-published, to the Dengeki Daioh magazine.
 Farewell to My Alter appeared in the magazine in October 2014 as Nakatani's professional debut, winning her a Gold award in the 21st Dengeki Comics Grand Prize contest.
 Nakatani created one additional one-shot work for the magazine, Tear-Flavored Escargot, which appeared in the December 2014 issue prior to her first serialization.